Monism: Levels of truth

 The Prajnaparamita-sutras and Madhyamaka emphasize the non-duality of form and emptiness: "form is emptiness, emptiness is form", as the heart sutra says.
 In Chinese Buddhism this was understood to mean that ultimate reality is not a transcendental realm, but equal to the daily world of relative reality.
-This idea fitted into the Chinese culture, which emphasized the mundane world and society.
+This idea was well-situated for the existing Chinese culture, which emphasized the mundane world and society.
 But this does not tell how the absolute is present in the relative world:

 This question is answered in such schemata as the Five Ranks of Tozan, the Oxherding Pictures, and Hakuin's Four ways of knowing.

 Sikhism

 Sikhism complies with the concept of Absolute Monism.
 Sikh philosophy advocates that all that our senses comprehend is an illusion; God is the ultimate reality.
 Forms being subject to time shall pass away.
 God's Reality alone is eternal and abiding.
-The thought is that Atma (soul) is born from, and a reflection of, ParamAtma (Supreme Soul), and "will again merge into it", in the words of the fifth guru of Sikhs, Guru Arjun Dev Ji, "just as water merges back into the water."
+The thought is that Atma (soul) is born from, and a reflection of, ParamAtma (Supreme Soul), and "will again merge into it", in the words of the fifth guru of Sikhs, Guru Arjan, "just as water merges back into the water."

 God and Soul are fundamentally the same; identical in the same way as Fire and its sparks.
 "Atam meh Ram, Ram meh Atam" which means "The Ultimate Eternal reality resides in the Soul and the Soul is contained in Him".
 As from one stream, millions of waves arise and yet the waves, made of water, again become water; in the same way all souls have sprung from the Universal Being and would blend again into it.

 Abrahamic faiths

 Judaism

 Jewish thought considers God as separate from all physical, created things and as existing outside of time.

-According to Maimonides, God is an incorporeal being that caused all other existence.
-According to Maimonides, to admit corporeality to God is tantamount to admitting complexity to God, which is a contradiction to God as the first cause and constitutes heresy.
+According to Maimonides, God is an incorporeal being that caused all other existence; to admit corporeality to God is tantamount to admitting complexity to God, which is a contradiction to God as the first cause and constitutes heresy.
 While Hasidic mystics considered the existence of the physical world a contradiction to God's simpleness, Maimonides saw no contradiction.

 According to Hasidic thought (particularly as propounded by the 18th century, early 19th-century founder of Chabad, Shneur Zalman of Liadi), God is held to be immanent within creation for two interrelated reasons: